Ta' Lambert Aerodrome: Construction and Operational History

-In its short operational history, the aerodrome hosted Spitfires Mk.Vs of the 307, 308 and 309 fighter squadrons under the command of Lt.
+In its short operational history, the aerodrome hosted Spitfires Mk Vs of the 307th, 308th and 309th fighter squadrons under the command of Lt.
 Col. Fred M. Dean.
-While not much is known on the day-to-day running of the aerodrome, there was one notable incident.
+While not much is known of the day-to-day running of the aerodrome, there was one notable incident.
 As Edward L. Fardella was landing his Spitfire, he collided into a stationary Spitfire, killing two British commandoes.
 The pilot survived the incident.
-Over the span of two months, a total of four US air force pilots had failed to return while on mission from Ta' Lambert.
+Over the span of two months, a total of four United States Army Air Forces pilots failed to return while on mission from Ta' Lambert.

 The prospects of extending the use of the aerodrome through the winter posed its own set of challenges, notably rain which would have made the area too muddy for practical use.
 By late July 1943 the last Spitfires had departed from the aerodrome, the site falling into disrepair.
 The fields were later handed back to their owners for cultivation.